MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-iOS-siri-integration.md

 ms.author: michalfo

 ---
-# Using Siri shortcuts in Power BI Mobile iOS App
+# Using Siri shortcuts in Power BI Mobile iOS App (preview)

 ### Use Siri shortcuts to directly access the Power BI content you need.